FuryPW/PDF-Viewer-Plugin/README.md

 ## Description

 This plugin allows you to easily embed a PDF viewer into your WPBakery pages/posts.
-You can either select a PDF from the media library or manually input a PDF URL.
+You can either select a PDF from the media library.
 The plugin uses Viewer.js to render the PDF viewer.

 ## Installation